Shadorain/shadobar-2/README.md

 ## Why Shadobar
 * Every single visible module is fully interactive.
-  * *Some parts scroll, some parts just clicking, either way: fully interactive.*
+  * *Some parts scroll, some parts just clicking, either way: fully interactive.
+Certain i3 things are missing because I just do not know anything i3, but the i3 config should fix alot)*
-* It's quite pretty (atleast imo!)
+* It's quite pretty (atleast in my opinion!)
   * *very clean and compact look, the underlines and overlines and the other features I added make it so much more beautiful.*
 * Quite simple to understand
   * *Simple to change up and make perfect for yourself!*
-    * _Every single color is customizable right at the top of your config now_
+  * *very single color is customizable right at the top of your config now*
-* Works with everything!
+* Works with any launcher!
   * *I personally like rofi the best because of how pretty it can be, but you can use anything you like (only rofi is included though)!*

 ##### TODO's
-* [ ] I3wm Support/Fork (anyone willing to help, much appreciated)
+* [X] ~~I3wm Support/Fork (anyone willing to help, much appreciated)~~
 * [X] ~~Easier color change features for nicer theming~~
 * [X] ~~Make hotswapping available~~